Strength Improvements are Possible at Any Age

 It’s also true that gains in strength and fitness can be had at any age.
-According to the American College of Sports Medicine (ACSM), regular strength training (like the Curves workout) can significantly boost strength in older adults in just three to four months, and that increase in fitness tends to lead to spontaneous activity, which in turn raises fitness levels even higher.
+Regular strength training (like the Curves workout) can significantly boost strength in older adults in just three to four months, and that increase in fitness tends to lead to spontaneous activity, which in turn raises fitness levels even higher.

 One study out of the University of Vermont, looking at the effects of strength training among men and women 65 years of age and older, compared a group of non-exercisers with a group who participated in a 12-week strength training program.
 At the end of the 12 weeks, the researchers found that the strength-training group had stronger leg muscles and had improved their walking endurance by 38 percent.